mattcarlotta/nvda-fcontrl/README.md

 ⚠️ Only works with Nvidia proprietary drivers
 ⚠️ No SLI support (only single GPU configuration)
 ⚠️ It currently must be used with an open terminal
-⚠️ On 349.12 and 349.16 versions there is a regression that makes it impossibile to control fan speed
+⚠️ Versions 349.12 and 349.16 are not supported due to a regression in the drivers

-Dependcies:
+Dependencies:
 * python
 * matplotlib
 * Tkinter